coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ## About the Project

-**CoherentSolutions.Extensions.Hosting.ServiceFabric** changes a way how [Service Fabric Reliable Services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-introduction) are developed.
-The main idea is to simplify development process as much as possible by removing unnecessary code, improving separation of concerns.
+**CoherentSolutions.Extensions.Hosting.ServiceFabric** is an extension to existing [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1).
+The idea is to simplify configuration of [Reliable Services](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-introduction) by removing unnecessary code and improving separation of concerns.

 ## Getting Started